Archives Directory for the History of Collecting in America

 accessACCESS RESTRICTED: written permission required.
 Restriction terminates January 1, 2030.
 Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

-acquisition informationDonated 1992-2009 by O'Toole-Ewald Art Associates, Inc., via President, Elin Ewald.
+acquisition informationDonated 1992-2009 and 2019 by O'Toole-Ewald Art Associates, Inc., via President, Elin Ewald.
 One box of records was transferred to Benjamin Baron at the request of Elin Ewald in 1994.

 ....................................................................